 “Regulator Ofgem has set the final level of the cap at £1,137 a year for a typical dual fuel customer who pays by direct debit.”Now before you balk at this information, and think that this news doesn’t matter to you, well it should, as (shock horror) most people, including SME owners, pay for domestic use of gas and electricity in some way – And what you pay for it can impact your ability to fund other arms of your life, including, a business.

 – BBC News

 The cap won’t be foreverOfgem is set to review this cap as soon as February 2019.
 The regulator has already stated that it expects the cap to rise by April to reflect the higher cost of “wholesale energy”.

+“Any rise in the energy cap would only reflect changes in the actual costs of providing the gas and electricity rather than supplier profiteering”. – OfgemWhilst this little nugget of information is a bit of a letdown for customers, it shouldn’t really be seen as much of a surprise.
 Considering on-going debates and discussions about toxic fossil fuel emissions and their relative costs, it shouldn’t be a shock that supplying these forms of energy should rise.

 “Ofgem is attempting to protect consumers by launching this cap with a £76 savings message, but it’s simply not sustainable.
 The cap will be reviewed again in February, when market forces look likely to dictate it will rise significantly.” – Stephen Murray, MoneySupermarket.